 Threshold alarms (also known as gate alarms) do not actually monitor the water at all.
 Using a two-part proxy sensor, this alarm alerts pool owners when someone has entered the pool enclosure.
 The alarm works by having one part connected to the frame of the pool enclosure, this could be a fence or frame, and the other part is connected to the gate or door.
 The sensor will pick up when the gate or door opens, triggering the alarm.

-These alarms can be bypassed using a password, and some models can even be connected to a smartphone.
+These alarms can be bypassed using a password, and some models can even be connected to a smartphone or come with a remote receiver.

 Advantages of a Pool Alarm